If I Have a Slip and Fall in a Hospital is That Medical Malpractice?

 Draper Law Office Can Help you Determine the Type of Case you Have and Pursue the Compensation you Deserve

 If you are suffering from an injury and facing substantial bills after falling in a hospital or rehabilitation facility setting, you could be entitled to recover compensation for your expenses through a premises liability claim or a medical malpractice claim, depending on the circumstances of your case.
-To learn more, call Draper Law Office at 866-767-4711 or visit us online today to set up your free, no-obligation consultation in one of our three convenient office locations.
+To learn more, call Draper Law Office at 866-767-4711 or visit us online today to set up your free, no-obligation consultation in one of our two convenient office locations.